whiskyechobravo/kerko/docs/recipes.md

   bar.
 In our example, the URL of the "Topic" collection is [https://www.zotero.org/groups/2348869/kerko_demo/collections/**KY3BNA6T**](https://www.zotero.org/groups/2348869/kerko_demo/collections/KY3BNA6T), hence the use of `"KY3BNA6T"` as the collection key.
-- `filter_key` is the key to use when a user of your Kerko site selects a filter within the facet.
-We set this parameter to `"topic"` as the filter and, consequently, a search URL might look like [https://demo.kerko.whiskyechobravo.com/bibliography/?**topic**=Z8LT6QZG.2ZGZH2E2](https://demo.kerko.whiskyechobravo.com/bibliography/?topic=Z8LT6QZG.2ZGZH2E2).
+- `filter_key` tells Kerko the key to use in URLs when a user of your Kerko site selects a filter within the facet.
+In our example, for the "Topic" facet we chose to set this parameter to `"topic"` and, consequently, the search URL will look like [https://demo.kerko.whiskyechobravo.com/bibliography/?**topic**=Z8LT6QZG.2ZGZH2E2](https://demo.kerko.whiskyechobravo.com/bibliography/?topic=Z8LT6QZG.2ZGZH2E2).
 - `title` is the heading that Kerko will show for the facet.
 If desired, you may choose a title that is different from the collection's name in Zotero.
 - `weight` determines the relative position of the facet relatively to the other facets.
 Small numbers (low weights) rise above large ones (heavier weights).
+  This explains why, in our example, Kerko displays "Topic" (weighting 110) above "Field of study" (120) and "Contribution" (130).

 Other things to know: